 4 credit hours.
-Prerequisite: Gen. Ed.
-Core 1, 2, and 3.
-Fulfills Gen. Ed.
-Core 4.
-Offered fall or spring (alternate years).
+Prerequisite: FYS, FYW, at least 45 total credits.
+Gen. Ed.
+Connections.
+Offered spring.

 GEOG 301: Natural Resource Management

 The extent and variety of natural resource use is examined, the environmental impacts thereof, and the management philosophies and efforts to regulate this use for the benefit of contemporary and future populations.